serabi/pdf2md/README.md

 Convert PDF documents to structured Markdown using either local or cloud AI.
 Extract text from PDFs and transform them into clean, well-organized Markdown notes for your vault.

 This plugin is currently in active development.
-You may run into issues whil erunning it
+You may run into issues while running it - please don't hesitate to file an Issue under the GitHub tab

 ## Features